Kiowa Rural Township, Kansas

 Kiowa Rural Township is the sole township in Kiowa County, Kansas, United States.
-The population was 3,278 at the 2000 census, out of whom 2,346 lived in one of the township's three cities and 813 lived in unincorporated areas of the township.
+As of the 2020, the population of the township was 2,460, out of whom 1,615 lived in one of the township's three cities and 845 lived in unincorporated areas of the township.
 Kiowa Rural Township's boundaries are identical to those of Kiowa County: there are no other townships in the county, and none of the county's cities are governmentally independent.

 History

 Kiowa Rural Township was once named simply "Kiowa Township."
 It has not always been the only township in the county: until 1980-01-01, when all existing townships in the county were dissolved, there was also Martin Township, located near Mullinville in the western part of the county, and Wellsford Township (previously Dowell Township), located near Haviland in the eastern part of the county.
 Even these three townships were significantly expanded from past years; in 1940, Kiowa County was composed of fifteen townships: Brenham, Butler, Center, Garfield, Glick, Highland, Kiowa, Lincoln, Martin, Reeder, Union, Ursula, Valley, Wellsford, and Westland.
 Although it includes the territories of those former townships, Kiowa Rural Township itself is not important to local government, having become inactive.